Canal ring

-A canal ring is the name given to a series of canals that make a complete loop.
+A canal ring is a series of canals that make a complete loop.

 Etymology

 There have been canals which formed a ring for more than 200 years, but the term was unknown before the 1960s, when the Inland Waterways Association coined Cheshire Ring as part of its campaign to save the Ashton Canal and Peak Forest Canal from closure.

 Working boatmen were concerned with getting from one place to another as fast as possible, or for the lowest toll, rather than in visiting more of the system, and what are now known as rings were simply alternative routes to them, but circular routes allow leisure boaters to see twice as much of the system as is possible with an "out and back" cruise.
 Hire companies are keen to promote their proximity to popular cruising rings.

 Since the Cheshire Ring was born, more rings (and variants of them) have been named.
 The best-known are those that can be completed in one or two weeks, although some three-week rings (such as the Outer Pennine Ring) have been given names, but there are many other unnamed rings.